How do I apply?

 How do I apply for the NCE?
 Do I have to take it at Monmouth University?
 Why does it cost more to take it here?

 In order to apply for the exam, you must complete a paper application and include a money order (NBCC does not accept other forms of payment).
-The applications can be found in the psychological counseling department's main office.
+The applications can be found in the Department of Professional Counseling's main office.
 Notices will be sent out twice a year when the applications are available.
 You do not have to take the exam at Monmouth University.
 Completing the exam while still a student is beneficial for a couple of reasons:

 I am completing the practicum/internship, and I wonder whether any of these hours will count toward the experiential requirement (4500 hours) of the New Jersey LPC license.